-Most recently on the operatic stage, Kathryn made her role debut as Konstanze in Die Entführung aus dem Serail with the Opera Theater of Montclair in New Jersey.
-She has also worked with them in outreach performances of Die Zauberflöte as the Königin der Nacht.
-Other roles Kathryn has sung are: Violetta in La Traviata with the Long Island Opera Company and the Bronx Opera Company; the title role in Suor Angelica with the Festival of the Aegean and at Queens College; the Lady with the Tattoos in Ich bin der Welt abhanden gekommen with the Bel Cantanti Opera Company; the Countess in Le Nozze di Figaro; Musetta in La Bohéme; Micaela in Carmen, and Blanche in Dialogues of the Carmelites with companies including the Long Island Opera Company, Opera Theater of Montclair, Bel Cantanti Opera, the Festival of the Aegean, and more.
+Other roles she has performed are: Konstanze in Die Entführung aus dem Serail; Königen der Nacht in Die Zauberflöte; Violetta in La Traviata; Lady with a Cake Box in Postcard from Morocco; the title role in Suor Angelica; the Lady with the Tattoos in Ich bin der Welt abhanden gekommen; the Countess in Le Nozze di Figaro; Musetta in La Bohéme; Micaela in Carmen, and Blanche in Dialogues of the Carmelites with companies including the Long Island Opera Company, Opera Theater of Montclair, Bel Cantanti Opera, the Festival of the Aegean, and more.
 In July 2013, she made her international debut as Fiordiligi in Mozart’s Così fan tutte in the Festival of the Aegean in Syros, Greece.
 There, she also sang Mme.
 Goldentrill in Mozart’s The Impresario as part of the Greek Opera Studio.
-In August 2013, Kathryn participated in the Berlin Opera Studio in conjunction with the Festival Junger Künstler Bayreuth, where she sang scenes from Verdi’s La Traviata in the Stadhalle in Bayreuth.
-As a soloist with orchestra, Kathryn has been featured with the New York Virtuosi Singers, Gemini Youth Orchestra, Queens Symphony Orchestra, the Nova Philharmonic, OperaOggi, as soloist at the Cathedral of Saint Patrick, and the Brooklyn Queens Conservatory Summer Opera Series, singing music such as the soprano solo in Beethoven’s Missa Solemnis, Joel Mandelbaum’s The Past is Now, Mahler’s Lieder eines fahrenden Gesellen, and the Seven Last Words of Christ by both Dubois and Franck, among many others.
+Kathryn has been a featured soloist twice at Carnegie Hall with MidAmerica Productions, singing the soprano solos in John Rutter’s Requiem and Vivaldi’s Gloria.
+Kathryn has also been a featured soloist with the Gemini Youth Orchestra, Queens Symphony Orchestra, the Nova Philharmonic, OperaOggi, as soloist at the Cathedral of Saint Patrick, and the Brooklyn Queens Conservatory Summer Opera Series, singing music such as the soprano solo in Beethoven’s Missa Solemnis, Joel Mandelbaum’s The Past is Now, Mahler’s Lieder eines fahrenden Gesellen, and the Seven Last Words of Christ by both Dubois and Franck, among many others.